 When ammonia is manufactured, it is primarily used to make fertilizer.
 It is used to manufacture synthetic fibers, textiles, pulp and paper, pesticides, explosives, smelling salts, cleaning products, rocket fuel, fuel cells, and some foods and beverages.
 Ammonia is also used to make other chemicals, including nitric acid and cyanide.

 Industries that use ammonia include metal treating and chlorine water treatment.
-Ammonia is also used in the rubber industry to stabilize raw latex, and in the petroleum industry to protect equipment.
+Ammonia is also used in the rubber industry to stabilize raw latex and in the petroleum industry to protect equipment.
 It is used on grapefruit, lemons, and oranges to control fungal growth during warehousing.

 Ammonia is used as a refrigerant in industrial facilities, including meat, poultry, and fish processing facilities; dairy and ice cream plants; wineries and breweries; juice and soft drink processing facilities; cold storage warehouses; and food processing facilities.

 Everyone is regularly exposed to low levels of ammonia in air, soil, water, and food.
 You can be exposed to higher levels of ammonia by breathing it or having skin contact with it.
-How can ammonia affect my health?

 At home, you can be exposed if you use products that contain ammonia, including window cleaners, floor waxes, and smelling salts.